boschsauce/lightsaber/README.md

 $ rake install
 ```

 That's it.
-You should be able to fire up vim or mvim in the command prompt and start coding.
+You should be able to fire up Vim or MacVim in the command prompt and start coding.

 ## Adding vim plugins (via git)

-You can add vim plugins via a git url like this:
+You can add Vim plugins via a git url like this:

 ```
 $ cd ~/lightsaber